Sadik-Ali-2005/Students_Mark_Analysis_Python_PowerBI/README.md

 #

 # Description
-  This project analyzes and visualizes student data, focusing on attendance and marks.
+  This project is used to analyze and visualize student data, focusing on attendance and marks.
 Key objectives include collecting, cleaning, and transforming data for accuracy, and using Power BI to create interactive dashboards to uncover insights and present trends, demonstrating a powerful workflow for data-driven decisions.